Index (Hungarian website): Since 2017: Simicska and a new foundation

 In February 2014, Pro-Ráta Holding Zrt, a company close to Lajos Simicska, a businessman often described as a "Fidesz oligarch", but later a fierce enemy of Orbán, signed an option to buy Index from Spéder, unknown to Index's employees.
 After Simicska fell out with Orbán in 2015. and several businesspeople still allied with Fidesz started showing interest in purchasing Index, Simicska activated the option in 2017 but then immediately gave control to a foundation chaired by Index's lawyer, László Bodolai, thereby ensuring some level of independence for the paper.
 In his editorial, editor-in-chief Gergely Dudás said that "we are angry but independent", although he announced his resignation soon after, getting replaced by Attila Tóth-Szenesi.
 After one of Index's important business partners, Indamedia, got acquired in 2018, Tóth-Szenesi published an "independence indicator" separately from the core infrastructure of Index in order to ensure that readers are informed about any potential attacks against the website, and Index have also started a crowdfunding campaign to ensure the company's independence, a move since followed by other Hungarian media companies.

 In December 2019, Szabolcs Dull became the website's new editor-in-chief.
 In March 2020, Indamedia was purchased by Miklós Vaszily, a businessman with close ties to the Fidesz political party, and the president of TV2.
 Although Vaszily had been the CEO of Index during the late 2000s, some already saw this as a cause for concern as Vaszily's previous ventures in media often resulted in a strong shift in content and views.
 These fears were quickly confirmed as Szabolcs Dull announced that Index was in danger of losing its editorial independence in a letter co-signed by most of the website's journalists on 21 June 2020.
 The reason for this was reportedly a cost reduction plan authored by Index founder Gábor Gerényi who had left the newspaper in 2012.
 In particular, this plan would have involved a drastic reduction of Index's editorial team, moving most of the journalists from an employee status to contractors, an action seen as extremely destructive by the editorial staff.
 Chairman László Bodolai dismissed these claims, stating that this plan will not go ahead.
 Bodolai also removed Dull from his position in Index's board of directors, although he was allowed to keep his job as editor-in-chief.
 The following day saw the resignation of CEO András Pusztay.
 He was replaced with lawyer Zsolt Ződi.
 Just a week later, Ződi also resigned.
 Dull's job contract as editor-in-chief with index was terminated on 22 July.
 This was followed by the resignation of 70 of the Index's employees just two days later, representing the vast majority of its staff.
-Part of the staff announced they'd be launching a spiritual successor news service called Telex.
+Part of the staff announced they'd be launching a spiritual successor news service called Telex.hu.